pawanpaudel93/othent-svelte-components/README.md

 The LoginButton component emits the following event:

-- `login`: This event is triggered when the user successfully logs in.
+- `loggedIn`: This event is triggered when the user successfully logs in.
 The event payload includes the user data.

 #### LoginButton Example Usage